jason-erb/jason-erb.com/cv/jason-erb.md

 * **Contributions:** Google Dawn, Google Omaha, Google V8, Uncrustify
 * Architected, developed, and owned [DCP Native](https://gitlab.com/Distributed-Compute-Protocol/dcp-native), the native layer of the Distributive Compute Protocol, enabling users to install/configure/run workers for a distributed computer on x64/arm64 variants of Ubuntu, MacOS, Windows, and Docker (via multi-architecture image).
 * Created a cross-platform, multithreaded, multiprocess, socket-based native V8-embedded JavaScript evaluation server with WebGPU capabilities.
-* Devised a screensaver to perform distributed work, along with a graphical configuration application.
+* Made a screensaver that performed distributed work, along with a graphical configuration application.
 * Managed releases: established a CI process that built graphical installers/containers and deployed to alpha/beta/release channels for manual/automatic download on all platforms.
 * Mentored junior developers, pair-programmed, and reviewed code.